Title Insurance for Your Peace of Mind

-Searching for mortgage advice?
-We'll be glad to talk about our mortgage offerings!
-Call us at 305-967-7200.
+Looking for mortgage advice?
+We will be glad to assist you!
+Give us a call at 305-967-7200.
 Ready to begin?
 Apply Here.

-Buying a home may be the biggest investment you make in your lifetime.
-Before you close, you will want to know that no other individual or entity has a lien or claim to the property.
+Purchasing a home is likely the biggest investment you will ever make.
+Before closing on the house, you will want to know that no other individual or entity has a lien or claim to the property.

-The title company searches the property's title history.
-The title insurance company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.
+The title company performs an extensive search on the title history of the property.
+The title insurance company can almost always identify any title problems and clear up these problems prior to closing.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
 Many other complex problems define "Defective title" or "Clouded Title."
-The title company will discover these title problems, or should they miss them, insure your loss up to the amount of the policy.
+The title insurance company will discover these title problems, or should they miss them, protect you from financial loss - up to the amount of the policy.